Mali TV shows photos of 'authors' of hotel attack

 Twenty people plus two gunmen died in Friday's assault on the Radisson Blu hotel.
 The victims included six Russians, three Chinese, an American, a Belgian, a Senegalese and an Israeli.

-Jihadist group Al Mourabitoun and al Qaeda in the Islamic Maghreb (AQIM) declared they had carried out the attack in a joint operation against the hotel, a favorite of foreign businessmen and diplomats.
+Jihadist group Al Mourabitoun and al Qaeda in the Islamic Maghreb (AQIM) declared they had carried out the attack in a joint operation against the hotel, a favourite of foreign businessmen and diplomats.

 The pictures on state television were of two young black men, one of them lying on a metal gurney.
 The broadcaster appealed for those with information about them to come forward.